 \section{Introduction}

-In operations of the bus system, timetabling and vehicle scheduling link the quality of service with operational costs \citep{Ibarra-Rojas2014}.
-Passenger demand of bus networks is time-varying and uncertain due to factors such as the time of day, day of the week, season, special events, and unexpected disruptions.
+In operations of the bus system, timetabling and vehicle scheduling link the quality of services with operational costs \citep{Ibarra-Rojas2014}.
+Passenger demand for bus networks is time-varying and uncertain due to factors such as the time of day, day of the week, season, special events, and unexpected disruptions.
 Within this context, the emerging technology of modular autonomous vehicles (MAVs) provides an innovative solution in bus operations, enhancing flexibility in catering to spatiotemporally varied passenger demand.

-Specifically, MAVs are a new generation of vehicles that are composed of interchangeable modular autonomous units (MAUs).
-The number of MAUs comprising an MAV is called its \textit{formation} in this study.
-For example, MAVs developed by the Next Future Transportation Inc. with formations 1 and 2 are shown in Figure \ref{fig:MAV} in Appendix \ref{sec:exampleMAV} \citep{nextMAV}.
-MAVs feature \textit{flexible formations}, a concept referring to the ability to change the composition of an MAV en route and at depots by coupling or uncoupling MAUs to or from the other MAV.
-Employing MAVs provides an opportunity for cross-line circulations of units and thus enhances operational flexibility.
-Bus operations could benefit from the flexibility and adaptability that MAVs offer by allowing operators to dynamically assign capacity through (de)coupling units both en route and at depots, as well as rerouting decoupled units at transfer stops to other lines experiencing higher passenger demand.
-We refer to the assignment of MAVs with flexible formations in a fixed-line bus network as \textit {dynamic capacity allocation}.
-Furthermore, the MAV features an open, bus-like space between composed MAUs, enabling passengers to move from one MAU to another and in-vehicle transfers \citep{nextMAV}.
-Several pilot studies show promising results for these flexible transit networks such as NEXT Future Inc. \citep{nextCompanyDubai}.
+Specifically, MAVs represent a new generation of vehicles composed of interchangeable modular autonomous units (MAUs).
+The number of MAUs forming an MAV is referred to as its \textit{formation} in this study.
+For example, MAVs developed by Next Future Transportation Inc. with formations of 1 and 2 are shown in Figure A.1 in Online Appendix A \citep{nextMAV}.
+A key feature of MAVs is their \textit{flexible formations}, allowing dynamic composition adjustments en route and at depots through (de)coupling MAUs.
+Bus operations can benefit from the flexibility of MAVs by dynamically adjusting their capacity through (de)coupling units both en route and at depots and rerouting decoupled units to high-demand lines.
+We refer to this capacity adjustment as \textit {dynamic capacity allocation}.
+Additionally, MAVs feature an open, bus-like space between coupled MAUs, allowing passengers to move freely between units \citep{nextMAV}.
+This design enables \textit{in-vehicle transfers} of passengers, which refers to the feature allowing passengers to transfer between lines by walking from one on-board MAU to another without having to disembark, walk to other platforms, and board again.
+Several pilot studies have demonstrated promising results for modularized transit networks \citep{nextCompanyDubai}.